 A similar program, Federal Direct Graduate PLUS Loan, is available for graduate/professional students.
 Repayment is generally set at small payments on a 10-year plan and begins when the student graduates or falls below half-time status.
 Effective July 1, 2015, this federal loan is offered at a fixed interest rate of 6.84 percent.
 To begin the Direct Graduate PLUS loan application, complete and return the Graduate-PLUS Application to the Office of Financial Assistance.

-College Access Loans are available to Texas resident students (or out-of-state students receiving competitive academic scholarships) with creditworthy cosigners.
+College Access Loans (CAL) are available to Texas resident students (or out-of-state students receiving competitive academic scholarships) with creditworthy cosigners.
 The loan has a $500 annual minimum, but may not be greater than the cost of education less other aid received.
-The interest rate is fixed at 4.50 percent and a 3 percent origination fee will be deducted from each disbursement.
+Effective April 25, 2017, the interest rate is fixed at 6.60 percent and requires a minimum Experian VantageScore of 350 for credit approval.
+An origination fee will no longer be accessed for approved bowers.
 Pre-approvals and promissory notes may be processed online through the Texas Higher Education Coordinating Board.

 Alternative loans are private loans available through lending institutions, which offer competitive interest rates, flexible repayment schedules and differing cosigner requirements.
 Students should pursue all possibilities for scholarships, grants, work-study and federal loan programs before borrowing from an alternative loan program.
 Most financial institutions have alternative loan programs.